(523671) 2013 FZ27: Diameter and albedo

 According to Michael Brown and Johnston's Archive, measures 561 and 584 kilometers in diameter, based on an absolute magnitude of 4.6 and 4.4 (Note: assuming the JA uses JPL/MPC data as seems to be the general case; the estimate correlates with a generic mathematical derivation) respectively.
 Both sources assume a standard albedo of 0.09 for the body's surface.
 As of 2018, no physical characteristics have been determined from photometric observations.
 The body's rotation period, pole and shape remain unknown.

+Based on its size of 561 and 584 kilometers, it most likely belongs to the proposed class of "mid-sized" TNOs between 400 and 1000 km in diameter, which are believed to represent the transition between small, low-density TNOs and large, high-density dwarf planets.
+Planetary scientists have hypothesized that mid-sized TNOs should have highly porous and unheated interiors, because TNOs in this size range (namely Uni and Gǃkúnǁʼhòmdímà) have been found to have low densities around 1 g/cm3.